Guide

 How does accumulated depreciation affect cash flow?

-Accumulated depreciation doesn't directly affect cash flow because no money actually leaves your business.
+Accumulated depreciation has an indirect effect on cash flow because no money actually leaves your business.
 However, it provides indirect cash benefits:

-• Cash preservation: Keep money that would otherwise go to taxes
+• Preserve cash: Keep money that would otherwise go to taxes

-• Improved cash position: Have more cash available for business operations
+• Improve cash position: Have more cash available for business operations

 What happens to an asset's accumulated depreciation when you sell it?

-When you sell an asset, its original cost and accumulated depreciation are removed from your books.
+When you sell an asset, remove both its original cost and accumulated depreciation from your books.
 For example, a financial statement might note that an asset with a cost of $891 and accumulated amortization of $889 was disposed of.
 This clears both values from the balance sheet.

 Special tax rules may apply.
-For example, if you sell a certain class of vehicle, Canadian tax law allows you to claim 50% of the CCA that would have been allowed for that fiscal period.
+If you sell a certain class of vehicle, such as a Class 10.1 vehicle, Canadian tax law allows you to claim 50% of the CCA that would have been allowed if you still owned it at the end of the fiscal period, which is known as the half-year rule on sale.

 Follow these steps when recording an asset sale: